 Brantford Transit for more information.

-All full-time, fee-paying students at the Cambridge and Kitchener campuses must pay this fee, which assists in offsetting the costs of the intercollegiate athletics program, the intramural program and provides access to the Recreation Centre for the academic year.
+All full-time, fee-paying students at the Cambridge, Kitchener-Doon, and Brantford* campuses must pay this fee, which assists in offsetting the costs of the intercollegiate athletics program, the intramural program and provides access to the Recreation Centre for the academic year.
 Full-time students at other campuses, who are not obliged to pay the compulsory athletic fee, may purchase a student membership at a student rate equal to the athletic fee or buy a day pass.

 Program Services Fee (co-op programs)